You booked the flight. Planned the route. Packed your bags.

 Wells Fargo’s Propel credit card offers incredible value.
 With no annual fee and a myriad of benefits, this card truly is a hidden gem.
 We would highly recommend the Propel card for any traveler on a budget that wants to feel covered for any travel emergency.

-Capital One Venture – The Venture card provides plenty of value at a moderate price point.
+The Venture card provides plenty of value at a moderate price point.
 The card’s annual fee is $95, but the fee is waived in the first year.
 As a bonus you’ll receive 50,000 points if you spend $3,000 in the first three months of owning the credit card.
 One of the best parts about the Venture card is that they make it easy to use your points.
-You can book travel on through any airline, hotel, cruise, train, rental car, or travel agency website and be reimbursed with points after the transaction is posted on your account.
+You can book travel on through any airline, hotel, cruise, train, rental car, or travel agency website and they will reimburse you with points after the transaction is posted on your account.
 Another perk is obtaining TSA PreCheck or Global Entry free of charge.

 The Venture card has some great perks at a price that won’t make you scream like the Platinum or Sapphire Reserve card, but what about Venture’s travel insurance?
 The card keeps delivering value in this area.
 Venture comes with lost luggage insurance up to $3,000.
 The policy states that there must be theft or disregard from the airline, train, or other travel operator.
 This policy does not cover money, glasses, art, contact lenses, or cell phones.
 Another great benefit is the Venture card’s travel accident insurance.
-The policy not only covers you, but the rest of your family when they are booked on a trip.
+The policy not only covers you, but the rest of your family when you book a trip together.
 You and your family will be covered up to $250,000 for any loss of sight, hearing, or speech that is deemed an accident.
 The coverage is valid as long as you are in any travel vessel such as a ship or airplane.

 Capital One Venture credit card offers tremendous value at a decent price.
 The card is worth it for those that travel often, want to start amassing points right away, and are looking to have peace of mind with fantastic travel insurance.

 Travel insurance isn’t the most exciting expense but it’s absolutely necessary.
-We don’t want to sound too dramatic but for those travelling on a budget it can literally mean life or death.
+We don’t want to sound too dramatic but for those traveling on a budget, it can literally mean life or death.
 Medical costs, stolen gadgets and flight cancellations will ruin your trip if you aren’t covered.
 Think about your specific travel needs by all means – but at least get the basics covered.

 Thankfully there are plenty of travel insurance providers now offering digital nomad (and expat) friendly plans.
 These give you extra peace of mind whilst you gallivant around the world.
 You’re probably a freelancer so things like medical coverage aren’t a given – even in nations that extend socialized medicine to visitors and immigrants.